 What we will publish

 The Housing Act 1996 (Schedule 2 s8) allows the Housing Ombudsman to publish determinations of complaints plus any report where it is considered appropriate.
 From March 2021 onwards we will publish our decisions unless there are reasons not to do.

-We intend to publish the following on our website:
+During 2021-22 we intend to publish the following on our website:

 - Case determinations, naming the landlord but with resident anonymity